top of page

 The Woodland Walk to the East was donated by the Monckton family.

-The land to the south is leased to the Borough Green Bowls Club PLAN
+The land to the south is leased to the Borough Green Bowls Club PAVILION PLAN

 POTTERS MEDE SPORTS GROUND